Shopify/ruby-lsp/vscode/README.md

 - Format on type
 - Debugging support
 - Running and debugging tests through VS Code's UI
-- Go to definition for classes, modules, constants and required files
+- Go to definition
-- Showing documentaton on hover for classes, modules and constants
+- Showing documentation on hover
-- Completion for classes, modules, constants and require paths
+- Completion
-- Fuzzy search classes, modules and constants anywhere in the project and its dependencies (workspace symbol)
+- Fuzzy search declarations anywhere in the project (workspace symbol)
 - Running Rails generators from the UI

-Adding method support for definition, completion, hover and workspace symbol is planned, but not yet completed.

-See complete information about features [here](https://shopify.github.io/ruby-lsp/RubyLsp/Requests.html).
+See complete information about features [here](https://shopify.github.io/ruby-lsp).

 If you experience issues, please see the [troubleshooting guide](https://shopify.github.io/ruby-lsp/troubleshooting.html).